OCA/web/web_cache_name_get/README.rst

 - Without this module : your browser makes about 40 time the same name_get() request.
 - With this modules: your browser makes 1 request and reuse the result for all the lines.

-It works on many2many on list views.
+It works on many2many and many2one on list views.
 The cache is cleaned when you navigate to other objects.